MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-tables-overview.md

 The table description contains some properties that are related to the table, others that are related to the fields in the table, and other properties related to keys.
 You can also see that triggers are defined both for the table and for the fields in the table.

 ## Creating tables
 In AL code, you can create new tables or modify existing tables.
-The following table gives provides an overview of ...
+Read more about creating and modifying tables in the following sections.

 |To  |See  |
 |----|-----|